youkwhd/youkwhd.com/content/blog/finding-the-second-largest-number-using-javascript/index.md

 ## how does this method work?

-same as the method one, the function `findSecondLargestNum` will take a parameter, an array filled with numbers.
+same as the first method, the function `findSecondLargestNum` will take a parameter, an array filled with numbers.

 then as the code above said, it will find the largest number first.